-- Name and Password: OSP verifies authentication with the Identity Vault. - Kerberos: OSP accepts authentication from both a Kerberos ticket server and the identity vault. - SAML 2.0: OSP accepts authentication from both a SAML identity provider and the identity vault.
+- Name and Password: OSP verifies authentication with the identity vault. - Kerberos: OSP accepts authentication from both a Kerberos ticket server and the identity vault.
+You must also specify a value for Mapping attribute name. - SAML 2.0: OSP accepts authentication from both a SAML identity provider and the identity vault.
+You must also specify values for Mapping attribute name and Metadata URL.